edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 ### Cha:
-* Complete friend request functionality by having added friend need to accept request.
+* Complete friend request functionality by having the added friend need to accept request.